kdaily/aws-cli/proposals/pr-contrib-guide.md

    code linting, and style checks.

 Validation checks are automated.
 Determining if the implementation matches the proposal requires a manual check that should be performed at a cursory level.
+If the requirements are not satisfied, the maintainers will comment on the issue indicating what is work is needed.
+If a pull request becomes stale because the contributor is no longer actively engaged or working on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work or marked as stale and sent back to the queue of issues ready for contribution.

 Once these requirements have been satisfied, the pull request can be added to a queue for maintainer review.
+We will initially respond within [TBD] business days on a PR that is ready for review to acknowledge the request.
+This does not guarantee how long it will be until the PR is merged.

 ### Review

-We will maintain a queue of issues that are ready for review once they are through the implementation phase.
-We will initially respond within [TBD] business days on a PR review request to acknowledge the request and provide an update on when a review can be expected.
-This does not guarantee how long it will be until the PR is merged.
+We will maintain a queue of issues that are ready for review once they are through the implementation and ready for review phase.

 We do not want to discourage users from contributing or proposing changes, but we need to acknowledge that the maintainers still have limited bandwidth to give